 In laboratory sessions the experimental method is adopted.
 Active methods are used.
 In-class exercises are solved and 2 group assignments are performed in the laboratory.
 Frequently teamwork is used.

-The assessment consists of five elements, to be named:
+The assessment consists of two elements, to be named:

-One test and two laboratory assignments (in group).
+One test and one laboratory assignment (in group).

 1. The importance of Metrology in different application domains and knowledge areas.